Temi-Tory/IPM_Working/Info_Prop_Framework_Project/src/Network-flow-algos/src/Algorithms/ReachabilityModuleRecurse_Maths.md

   The algorithm computes P(A ∪ B ∪ C) = "N receives signal from at least one source"

   The Diamond Processing:
+# Diamonds become "super nodes" with known reliability
+diamond_cache[cache_key] = DiamondCacheEntry(diamond.edgelist, current_priors, state_beliefs) (see code for details of recursive decomposition)

-  The  diamond enumeration is also doing exact probabilistic inference - it's computing:
+  The  diamond enumeration is also doing exact probabilistic  - it's computing:
   P(N | diamond structure) = Σ_{all_states} P(state) × P(N | state)

-  This is conditional expectation - another exact inference method.
+  This is conditional expectation - another exact  method.

 # Complete Mathematical Analysis of ReachabilityModuleRecurse.jl